mrogers1124/speedtest-wrapper/README.md

 # speedtest-wrapper

-A simple wrapper for automating Ookla Speedtest CLI runs.
+A simple wrapper for automating Ookla Speedtest CLI runs and loading the resulting raw data into a SQLite3 database.

 ## Usage

+Install speedtest from the [Ookla website](https://www.speedtest.net/).

+This repository contains two runnable modules:
+* `main.py` runs the speedtest program and saves the raw result.
+* `load.py` loads the raw data into a SQLite3 database.

-Install speedtest and schedule a cron job to run `main.py` as needed.
+Schedule a cron job to run `main.py` and `load.py` as needed.
 Make sure your `PATH` contains the location of the `speedtest` binary.

 ```